Walking or Biking

 Rock Hall Landing Marina has slips on the harbor side as well as accommodations at the Mariners Motel and other amenities for slip holders & transients.
 Just past the Rock Hall Marine Railway & Supply Store, turn left onto Bayside Avenue.

 Bayside Avenue parallels the Harbor.
 The public bulkhead will be on your left.
 Cruisers can tie up at the bulkhead for the day.
 Be sure to check out the statue of Captain Stanley Vansant by Kenneth Herlihy.
 A bit further on Bayside Avenue you’ll pass Bayside Landing Park, our town/county dock, public boat launch area, and public swimming pool.
 On the harbor, Harbor Shack Waterfront Restaurant beckons you for a cool drink and good food.
-If you walk down Walnut Street (on your left) you’ll find North Point Marina overlooking the jetty and the Chesapeake Bay.
+(If you walk down Walnut Street, on your left, you’ll find North Point Marina overlooking the jetty and the Chesapeake Bay).

 At the end of Beach Road head straight across onto Lawton Avenue, passing Gratitude Marina and many charming bay front homes.
 Stroll the short distance (.2 miles) to Swan Creek Marina (overlooking Swan Creek).
 Return back down Lawton Avenue.

 Turn left onto Rock Hall Avenue (Rt.
 20) to continue 1.3 miles to town.
 A short detour on Coleman Road brings you to the Blue Heron Oyster House & Inn for a quick drink and some good food.
 Back on Rt.
 20, walk out on the marsh dock for a wildlife vista at Blue Heron Park, across from Muskrat Alley - a great breakfast stop in season!
 Check out the Haven Point Gallery, then Osprey Point Marina and Haven Harbour Marina along your way.
-The Waterman’s Museum is a very interesting self-guided tour (get the key at Haven Harbour's Marine Store) depicting the life and workings of a waterman in days gone by.
+The Waterman’s Museum is a very interesting self-guided tour (get the key at Haven Harbour's Marine Store) depicting the life of a waterman in days gone by.

 Well done!
 You've completed the 'official' Rock Hall Loop - about 3.2 miles!

 More shops and services line Rock Hall Avenue/Rt.
-20: Peoples BankRock Hall Liquors & Deli, Shore Stop Convenience Store & Gas, Rock City Cafe, Dollar General, West Marine, and Walgreen’s.
+20: The Little Lemon Leaf DinerPeoples BankRock Hall Liquors & Deli, Shore Stop Convenience Store & Gas, Dollar General, West Marine, and Walgreen’s.

 Further down Rock Hall Avenue/Rt.
 20, you'll find Sara's Garden for unique gifts and spectacular flower arrangements, Ford's RestaurantACE Village Hardware & Garden Center, Rock Hall Lumber, American Rock Hall Service Center, and Larry's Outdoor Store.